Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Introduction

 Nevertheless, the existing findings are limited to closed quantum systems.
-Due to intrinsic chemical reactions and inelastic collisions between particles~\cite{Ni2008,Ni2010,Liu2020,Bause2021,Bause2023,stevenson2023ultracold,Tetsu2014,Molony2014,Sebastian2016,Sebastian2023,KimYeong2004,Kraemer_threebody2006,Schindewolf2022,Maxime2024,wang2024measurement,Tomita_2019,Li2024BEC}, photoassociation~\cite{Arthur_Photon2019,McKenzie2002,Junker2008,doi:10.1126/sciadv.1701513,Hongchao2023} or interactions with external environments~\cite{10.1093/acprof:oso/9780199213900.001.0001,Lindblad1976,10.1063/1.522979,shang2023,RevModPhys.88.021002,Rivas_2012,Weiss_2012,Shang2024}, these systems are usually not strictly closed and inevitably suffer from dissipation, such as dephasing and particle loss.
-The dissipation causes the breakdown of the optimal transport theory in closed quantum systems since the traditional optimal transport theory is only applicable to the transport between two balanced particle distributions with equal total particle numbers.
+Due to intrinsic chemical reactions and inelastic collisions between particles~\cite{Ni2008,Ni2010,Liu2020,Bause2021,Bause2023,stevenson2023ultracold,Tetsu2014,Molony2014,Sebastian2016,Sebastian2023,KimYeong2004,Kraemer_threebody2006,Schindewolf2022,Maxime2024,PhysRevA.110.013322,Tomita_2019,Li2024BEC}, photoassociation~\cite{Arthur_Photon2019,McKenzie2002,Junker2008,doi:10.1126/sciadv.1701513,Hongchao2023} or interactions with external environments~\cite{10.1093/acprof:oso/9780199213900.001.0001,Lindblad1976,10.1063/1.522979,shang2023,RevModPhys.88.021002,Rivas_2012,Weiss_2012,Shang2024}, these systems are usually not strictly closed and inevitably suffer from dissipation, such as dephasing and particle loss, which is common in atomic, molecular, and optical systems.
+The dissipation causes the breakdown of the optimal transport theory in closed quantum systems since the traditional optimal transport theory only applies to the transport between two balanced particle distributions with equal total particle numbers.
 However, particle loss disrupts the balance between the two distributions.
-Thus, the maximal speed for particle transport in open quantum systems is still elusive.
+While previous studies have investigated particle transport in Markovian open quantum systems~\cite{Breteaux_2022,Breteaux2024,sigal2025lightconeboundsmarkov}, they are primarily restricted to few-body regimes.
+In contrast, the maximal transport speed in general many-body open quantum systems remains largely unexplored.

 In this work, we develop the macroscopic particle transport theory for generic bosonic systems with long-range interaction and long-range hopping in the presence of particle loss.
 Inspired by the methods in Ref.~\cite{Vu_2024}, we construct the optimal transport theory applicable to open quantum systems and demonstrate the relationship between the transport time and the distance between the source and target regions for the Lindbladian dynamics.
 Specifically, for local particle loss, we show that the optimal transport time for the case of one-body loss in Eq.~\eqref{eq:single} is even longer than that with multi-body loss in Eq.~\eqref{eq:many}, which can be attributed to the existence of decoherence-free subspaces~\cite{Lidar1998} of the systems.
+The emergence of decoherence-free subspaces inherently supports long-distance and perfect (i.e., 100\%) transport (see Result 2 below).